Clinical Epidemiology Yellow Book

 (Please note that your choices for internal and external examiners must be approved by the Program Director before you can set a firm defense date.
 Your PhD or MSc Thesis Committee Meeting Report, MSc Oral Defense Membership or PhD Final Oral Examination Booking Request form, must be received by the CEHCR office before a final defense date will be set.)

 - Ensure that the thesis follows the format indicated by the University of Toronto and the National Library.

 - Distribute the thesis to all defense committee members at least four weeks for MSc (six weeks for PhD) prior to the defense.

 - All CEHCR MSc defenses and PhD oral examinations are held at the Health Sciences Building, 155 College Street, 4th Floor.
-They are held Monday through Thursday (between 9 a.m. and 5:00 p.m.) or Friday (between 9 a.m. and noon).
+They are held Monday through Friday (between 9 a.m. and 5:00 p.m.).

 4. Graduate Coordinator’s Role